vykuang/de-zoomcamp/w2-orchestration/README.md

 ### Create Prefect GCP blocks

+Blocks are how prefect store configurations, as a way to quickly interface with external systems.
+They can store

+- cloud credentials
+- cloud storage config, e.g. GCS, S3
+- database connections

+Saving these in `blocks` allow other flows to make use of them, if they also have access to your prefect API.
+Connection info and other credentials no longer need to be inside our scripts

+Blocks could be *nested*.
+GCS block could make use of GCP credential block to obtain the necessary permissions for their API

 after installing `prefect-gcp[cloud_storage]`, some pre-made blocks are ready for registering.
 Register with `prefect block register -m prefect_gcp`.
 This makes the block templates available for creation.

 Create and edit these blocks in the Orion UI.
 Access UI by `prefect orion start`.
 Need to forward port 4200.
 Can do so in VS Code if already SSH'd

+1. Create `SQLAlchemyConnector` block named `pg-connector` - this replaces our manual engine creation inside the flow, and instead grabs the saved configuration from the prefect server

+    ```py
+    from prefect_sqlalchemy import SqlAlchemyConnector

+    with SqlAlchemyConnector.load("pg-connector") as database_block:
+        engine = database_block.get_engine() # use same way as create_engine()
+    ```

 1. Create GCP credentials block `de-zoom-key`
+  - ideally create a new service account with only the permissions it needs
+    - bigquery
+    - cloud storage
+  - video copied the entire JSON content into the `service account info` box, as a dict
   - provide path to the service account json
   - Can also do it via code, but doesn't that much easier/better
   - use this credential block in our flow: